slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"America innovates, China replicates, Europe regulates."  -- Pedro Domingos [1965]*
 > *"Any country that can’t manufacture its own drones will be a vassal state."  -- Naval Ravikant [1974]*
 > *"Anyone who claims that their political party does no wrong and the other party does no right is either a liar, a fool or both."  -- Elon Musk [1971]*
 > *"As a society degrades, it goes from shaming sin, to tolerating it, to accepting it, to encouraging it, to celebrating it.
-Once it has fully degenerated, those who don’t join the celebration are shamed."  -- ZubyMusic@x*
+Once it has fully degenerated, those who don’t join the celebration are shamed."  -- x@ZubyMusic*
 > *"Be wary of any word that ends with “ism”.
 More often than not, "ism" at the end of a word suggests the word is related to a frozen system of ideas that forgot the original questioning that gave rise to it, i.e. an ideology.
-Ideologies are the graveyards of ideas."  -- rapahelz@x*
+Ideologies are the graveyards of ideas."  -- x@rapahelz*
 > *"Bureaucracy is a construction designed to maximize the distance between a decision-maker and the risks of the decision." @nntaleb*
 > *"Diversity at the local level means homogeneity at the global level.
 Homogeneity at the local level means diversity at the global level.
 Nationalism preserves diversity.
-Globalism destroys it."  -- PandemicRiskMan@x*
+Globalism destroys it."  -- x@PandemicRiskMan*
 > *"Do you know how I stopped getting protesters to my event at universities?
 I held them in the morning."  -- Jordan Peterson*
 > *"Europe was created by history.
 America was created by philosophy."  -- Margaret Thatcher*
 > *"Far-right are nostalgic for a world that never was.
-Far-left are hopeful for a world that can never be."  -- g_s_bhogal@x*
+Far-left are hopeful for a world that can never be."  -- x@g_s_bhogal*
 > *"High-paying low-skill jobs are the real social safety net.
-Immigrants taking these jobs and lowering their wages is terrible for Americans."  -- jlippincott_@x*
+Immigrants taking these jobs and lowering their wages is terrible for Americans."  -- x@jlippincott_*
 > *"Human beings are born with different capacities.
 If they are free, they are not equal.
 And if they are equal, they are not free."  -- Aleksandr Solzhenitsyn [1918]*
 > *"I don’t want a Black History Month.
 Black history is American history.
 How are we going to get rid of racism?
 Stop talking about it!"  -- Morgan Freeman*
-> *"Ideologues often become so captivated by an abstract ideal of humanity that they cease to care about actual humans."  -- g_s_bhogal@x*
+> *"Ideologues often become so captivated by an abstract ideal of humanity that they cease to care about actual humans."  -- x@g_s_bhogal*
 > *"If I fully destroy the corruption, they will kill me."  -- Elon Musk [1971]*
 > *"If majority of academics vote Democrat, it is not random: they  1) don’t have skin in the game, (others take risks for them) 2) are not productive members of society but want to lecture others on what to do 3) have steady income etc."  -- Nassim Taleb [1960]*
 > *"Immigration is a privilege, not a right, and the safety of our citizens must come first, without question."  -- Donald J. Trump*